pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 ## Background

 When we are performing data exploration on survival data we usually start with plotting Kaplan-Meier curves.
 In clinical trials with a survival outcome, one would nearly always expect to see a Kaplan-Meier curve plotted.
-They are incredibly easy to interpret.
+They are simple to interpret (though there can be confusion when there are competing risks).

 In observational studies, we expect that there will be confounding and would usually adjust for these confounders in a Cox model.
 If you have read my other tutorials then you will know that I prefer fitting parametric models, but the choice is that not that important